nikki93/flo/readme.md

 ## Getting started

-The current date is 2010-08-05 in these examples.
+Today’s date is `2010-08-05` in these examples.

-### Adding an event
+### Add an event

-To add an event, specify what to do, the from- and the to-date. `0` is the current id of the item.
-This number is used when changing or removing items.
+To add an event, specify what to do, the from- and the to-date.

     $ f eat lunch,051100-051130
        0       today 11:00  eat lunch
                      11:30

 Alternatively, use `td` in place of today’s date.
 The year and month are set to the current.
 The minutes are set to 00.
 You aren’t required to specify a to-date when adding an event.

     $ f watch movie,td19
        0       today 11:00  eat lunch
                      11:30
        1       today 19:00  watch movie

-### Adding a to-do
+### Add a to-do

 A to-do is like an event, but without any dates.
 A to-do is prefixed with a `t`.
 This can be useful when grep’ing flo’s output.